-Within a specific research activity area at the Global Center of Spatial Methods for Urban Sustainability (SMUS), Action 4 - "Exchange", the Call will fund ONE or TWO Practical-Empirical Implementation Projects (PEIPs) of the SMUS-developed toolkit of spatial methods for collaborating with the SDG #11 targets.
-The selected PEIP(s) will run over a 6-month period: from 1October 2023 to 31 March 2024.
+Within a specific research activity area at the Global Center of Spatial Methods for Urban Sustainability (SMUS), Action 4 - "Exchange", the Call will fund ONE Practical-Empirical Implementation Project (PEIP) of the SMUS-developed toolkit of spatial methods for collaborating with the SDG #11 targets.
+This PEIP will run over a 6-month period: from 1 October 2023 to 31 March 2024.